konflux-ci/architecture/ADR/0029-basic-authentication-secret.md

 ## Context

-- As a user, I would like to configure sensitive information/tokens/credentials for the build/test pipeline to consume as part of a TaskRun.
-- As a user, I would like to provide credentials to access my source code on GitHub for the analyses of project structure, devfile analyses.
+- As a user, I need a secure way to configure sensitive information/tokens/credentials for various components within the RHTAP environment.
+This includes providing credentials for accessing source code repositories on GitHub and other authentication needs.
 - As a user, I expect to have a place where I can list already provided credentials and adjust them it if needed.

 ## Decision
-### How would the sensitive information be persisted and made available to the RHTAP?

-1. The UI would take in sensitive information as form input and subsequently, the UI would create an `RemoteSecret` CR
+### Persisting Sensitive Information

+We propose that the UI captures sensitive information through form input and creates `RemoteSecret` Custom Resources (CRs) to store this data.
+The `RemoteSecret.data` will be intercepted by a webhook, securely stored, and removed from the `RemoteSecret` CR to ensure that data is not kept in etcd.
 ```yaml
 apiVersion: appstudio.redhat.com/v1beta1
 kind: RemoteSecret